mrpi/pbview/README.md

 # Requirements
 - C++17 compiler
+- google/protobuf
 - range-v3

 # Features
 - The parser seekes fast to the requested fields.
 Large sub-messages and strings can be skipped
 - Working with serialized messages has significant lower memory consumptions than holding deserialized messages in memory
 - No memory allocations (std::string_view directly pointing into the serialized message, instead of std::string)
+- Variant types that contain either a binary view or a google::protobuf::Message

 # Drawbacks
 Please note, that every field access requires a (partial) parsing of the containing message.